 07977 269 778

-Digital images, drawing, glass, mixed media, painting, photography, printmaking, sculpture
+Digital images, drawing, mixed media, painting, photography, printmaking, sculpture

 I believe that art should be likeable and meaningful.
 Ideally it should change people's view of the world, for the better.

-I shall be exhibiting works that explore the themes which proved popular at my AAH debut in 2018.
+I shall be exhibiting works that explore similar themes to those which proved popular at my AAH debut in 2018.

 The studio is on the ground floor.